What are the ages of children that can attend your school?

 Must the child be potty-trained?

-The Young Toddler (15-24 months program) and Pre-Primary (2-3 year program) incorporates toileting; however parents are expected to aid in the process by training at home and sending the child in diapering items that they can easily manipulate, such as pull-ups or training pants.
+The Young Toddler (15-24 months program) and Pre-Primary (2-3 year program) incorporates toilet learning; however parents are expected to aid in the process by working with the child at home and sending the child in clothes that they can easily manipulate, such as pull-ups or training pants.

 Children in the Primary program, need to be three year old and independent with their toilet needs.
 Parents should be advised that there is no physical assiatnce provided to child for toilet needs.
 They may bring flushable wipes to aid in self-cleaning and they may change themselves into a pull-up during nap time.